Swipe to Navigate

 Pakistan takes advantage of discontent in Kashmir and sends armed infiltrators over the border.
 India retaliates by invading Punjab.
 A full-scale war breaks out.
 During the ensuing peace negotiations in Tashkent, Indian Prime Minister Lal Bahadur Shastri dies mysteriously.

 India and Pakistan fight yet another war.
-India defeats Pakistan decisively, liberating East Pakistan where Islamabad has been following a brutal policy of violence, repression and rape.
-Bangladesh is born as a new country, denting the notion of Pakistan as a nation for South Asia's Muslims.
+India defeats Pakistan decisively, liberating East Pakistan, where Islamabad has been following a brutal policy of violence, repression and rape.
+Bangladesh is born as a new country, with 66 million mostly Muslim citizens.
+This damages Pakistan's claim to represent South Asia's Muslims.

 India and Pakistan sign the Shimla Agreement.
-They agree that the Kashmir dispute is a bilateral issue with no room for third party intervention, including the United Nations.
+India returns over 90,000 prisoners of war, and Pakistan agrees that the Kashmir dispute is a bilateral issue with no room for intervention from third parties, including the United Nations.
+Pakistan goes on to violate this agreement repeatedly.
+India snatches defeat from the jaws of victory because Zulfikar Ali Bhutto outfoxes Indira Gandhi.

-Sheikh Abdullah returns from the wilderness to sign an accord with Indira Gandhi, Jawaharlal Nehru's daughter and Lal Bahadur Shastri's successor.
-After two decades in the wilderness of which many are spent in prison, he becomes chief minister of Jammu and Kashmir.
+Sheikh Abdullah returns from the wilderness to sign an accord with Indira Gandhi, the daughter of Jawaharlal Nehru and successor of Lal Bahadur Shastri.
+After two decades in the political wilderness, of which many are spent in prison, Abdullah becomes chief minister of Jammu and Kashmir.

 Sheikh Abdullah dies.
 In South Asian tradition, his son Farooq Abdullah becomes the new leader of the party and the chief minister of the state.

-Indian troops take control of Siachen Glacier and the heights of Saltoro Ridge, pre-empting Pakistani troops by just one day.
+Indian troops take control of Siachen Glacier and the heights of Saltoro Ridge, preempting Pakistani movements by just one day.
 India wins 3,000 square kilometers of territory.
 Troops of both countries stand eyeball to eyeball to this day, making this the world's highest battlefield.
-The harsh conditions of the glacier where temperatures fall as low as -50°C are far more deadly than the fighting between Indian and Pakistani troops.
+The harsh conditions of the glacier, where temperatures fall as low as -50°C, are far more deadly than the fighting between Indian and Pakistani troops.

 Farooq Abdullah wins elections to become chief minister again.
 Many maintain that Rajiv Gandhi, the son of Indira Gandhi, rigged the elections.
 Sir Mark Tully, a legendary BBC journalist, calls it "a hopelessly clumsy, cack-handed operation."
 The people of Kashmir lose faith in the ballot box.

 Islamic militant groups start a full-blown insurgency in Kashmir.
-The Jammu Kashmir Liberation Front leads this effort.
+The Jammu Kashmir Liberation Front (JKLF) leads this effort.
 Their goals include establishing Sharia law, Islamizing Kashmiri society and merging with Pakistan.
-The ethnic cleansing of Kashmiri Hindus begins.
-Almost 600,000 people are forced out of the region.
+The ethnic cleansing of Kashmiri Hindus begins with the assassination of Tika Lal Taploo, a local BJP leader.
 India begins large-scale military deployments across Kashmir.

 After nearly a decade of anti-insurgency operations, the Indian Army broadens its focus to infrastructure development and schemes for public welfare.

-Pakistani troops led by General Pervez Musharraf occupy Indian positions vacated in winter across the LoC.
+Pakistani troops led by General Pervez Musharraf occupy positions across the LoC that the Indians vacated during the winter.
 This incursion occurs in the strategically important Kargil area, located on the highway connecting Leh and Srinagar.
-The Indian Army fights intense high altitude warfare to recover lost ground.
+The Indian Army fights intense high-altitude warfare to recover lost ground.
 The risk of nuclear war recedes when the US gets Pakistan and India to agree to localizing the conflict.
 Pakistan eventually retreats.

 Omar Abdullah, the son of Farooq Abdullah, wins the elections, becoming the youngest chief minister of the state.
 The 38-year-old scion has little legitimacy because the All Parties Hurriyat Conference, the main Kashmiri separatist group, has called on the people to boycott elections.
 Separatist protests break out and security forces struggle to control them.